One of Ohio's Top-Rated Bankruptcy Attorneys,

 Visit the Bankruptcy Learning Center

-Military Bankruptcy Chapter 7 or 13
+Choosing Chapter 7 or Chapter 13 for a Military Bankruptcy

 Military Bankruptcy and the Haven Act

-The HAVEN act became effective August 23, 2019.
-I have already used the act for several of my military clients.
-This act, among other things, excludes veterans benefits from being counted in the means test, just like social security benefits have always been excluded.
-A number of my clients were unable to file Chapter 7 cases, or were required to pay more to their creditors, because of their VA benefits.
-No more!
+The HAVEN Act became effective August 23, 2019.
+I have already used the Act for several of my military clients.
+Among other things, it excludes veterans’ benefits from being counted in the means test, just like social security benefits have always been excluded.

-I was informed that veteran’s benefits will not be counted for purposes of the means test by any of our local trustees in the Southern District of Ohio, and further more, if we disclose these benefits, they will also not be counted for other bankruptcy purposes.
+Furthermore, if we disclose these benefits, they will also not be counted for other bankruptcy purposes.
 Thus, the law now treats veterans more fairly than before when they need to seek bankruptcy protection.

 I’m proud to be a veteran.
-And, I am proud to be able to serve fellow veterans who need bankruptcy assistance.
+And, I am proud to file military bankruptcy for my fellow veterans and for active duty servicemembers.
 We can do your entire case online.

 Share This Article